 I think it sums up very succinctly some of stuff we've discussed at length on these blogs in recent months.
-Note that it's the Neolithic and post-Neolithic European farmers, Gökhem2 and Oetzi the Iceman, respectively, who appear to be mixtures of two very distinct Eurasian clades; one shifted towards Sub-Saharan Africa, and the other basically identical to that of European hunter-gatherers.
+Note that it's the Neolithic farmer, Gökhem2, and post-Neolithic European, Oetzi the Iceman, who appear to be mixtures of two very distinct Eurasian clades; one shifted towards Sub-Saharan Africa, and the other basically identical to that of European hunter-gatherers.

-On the other hand, hunter-gatherers La Brana1 and MA1, from Mesolithic Iberia and Upper Paleolithic Siberia, respectively, are each derived entirely from two closely related North Eurasian hunter-gatherer clades, while Ajvide58, a hunter-gather from early Neolithic Gotland, appears to be a mixture between these clades.
-Note also that Amerindians Anzick-1 and Saqqaq are significantly East Eurasian (pink clade), but none of the ancient North Eurasians show this influence.
+On the other hand, hunter-gatherers La Brana1 and MA1, from Mesolithic Iberia and Upper Paleolithic Siberia, respectively, are each derived entirely from two closely related north Eurasian hunter-gatherer clades.
+Moreover, Ajvide58, a hunter-gather from early Neolithic Gotland, appears to be a mixture between these clades.

 Moreover, one of the main findings of this study is that the Swedish hunter-gatherers had unusually low conditional nucleotide, or genomic, diversity (0.18122).
 Much lower than the ancient Swedish farmers (0.20134), modern Europeans (from 0.20754 among the British to 0.21269 among Spaniards) and even modern Han Chinese (0.19442), who are known to be amongst the least genetically diverse human groups.
 Refer to Table S16. in the freely available supplementary material PDF for more details (see here).
 This quote explaining the results is from the main article: